nethrashivani/DocuRAG/README.md

 ## Context-Grounded Responses

-The system is designed to keep answers grounded in the retrieved document content.
+The system is designed to keep responses grounded in the retrieved document content.

 If the retrieved information does not contain enough information to answer a question, the model is instructed to indicate that the answer cannot be determined from the available document context rather than relying on outside knowledge.

 ## Updating Documents

-Whenever the source PDFs change, rebuild the vector database:
+Whenever the source PDFs are added, removed, or changed, rebuild the vector database:

 ```bash
 python create_database.py